oanapintoiu/gradebook_app/Readme.md

 ## Credits

-Designed written and tested with [FreeCodeCamp.](https://www.freecodecamp.org/opin)
+Designed, written and tested with [FreeCodeCamp.](https://www.freecodecamp.org/opin).
+This is a mini-project that is part of the JavaScript Algorithm and Data Structures Certification, which includes the JavaScript fundamentals like variables, arrays, objects, loops, functions, the DOM and more.